 The Triple Crown

 The Triple Crown is seen as one of the pinnacles in flat racing and has been achieved by just 15 horses over the last 160+ years.
-The 3 races include the 2000 Guineas, The Epsom Derby and the St Leger Stakes, three of the UK’s most prestigious horse races.
+The three races are the 2000 Guineas, The Epsom Derby and the St Leger Stakes, three of the UK’s most prestigious horse races.

 List of Triple Crown Winners (Britain)